spedas-j/member_contrib/mms/README.md

-MMS summary plot scripts for FPI-DIS-Japan
+# MMS summary plot scripts for FPI-DIS-Japan
 ----

+### Instruction
-Please download misc/avg_data.pro and save it together with these scripts.
+* Please download _misc/avg_data.pro_ and save it together with these scripts.